ninjasource/exfat-slim/README.md

 - List all directory entries (files and directories)
 - Check if file or directory exists
 - Support fo multiple nested directories
-- Delete a file
+- Delete a file (WIP)
-- Write a file
+- Write a file (WIP)
-- Create a directory
+- Create a directory (WIP)
+- Dual async and blocking support

 Not yet implemented (soon though):
-- Dual async and blocking support
 - Appending to a file
 - Delete an empty directory